restlessbytes/indicatory/README.md

-# Indicatory
+# Indicatory - a (opinionated) collection of stock indicators :rocket:

-The purpose behind this project is to compile a collection of stock indicators, along with related concepts
+The purpose behind this project is to compile a collection of stock indicators, along with related concepts, written in Python + polars.

 Additionally, although the focus of this project is on indicators, it also includes functions and entities that aren't strictly indicators such as Candlestick charts, SVN (support vector machines), ARIMA models and also implementations of ideas and sketches that I've come up with on my own.